MicrosoftDocs/windows-ai-docs/docs/overview.md

 ms.custom: [copilot-learning-hub]
 ---

-# Windows Copilot Runtime Overview
+# Windows Copilot Runtime overview

-**Windows Copilot Runtime** is suite of tools that provides AI-backed APIs powered by models running locally, directly on the Windows device.
-Windows Copilot Runtime enables you to tap into AI features without the need to find, run, or optimize your own Machine Learning (ML) model.
-The models that power Windows Copilot Runtime APIs are ready-to-use and passively running all the time on the device to enable AI features on Copilot+ PCs.
-Learn more about the [Windows App SDK](/windows/apps/windows-app-sdk/).
+The **Windows Copilot Runtime** offers a variety of AI-backed features and APIs that let you to tap into AI functionality without the need to find, run, or optimize your own Machine Learning (ML) model.
+The models that power the Windows Copilot Runtime on Copilot+ PCs run locally and in the background at all times.

+## Windows Copilot Runtime features and APIs for Windows apps

+The Windows Copilot Runtime includes the following features and AI-backed APIs (in the [Windows App SDK](/windows/apps/windows-app-sdk/)) powered by models running locally on the Windows device.

-- [**Phi Silica**](../apis/phi-silica.md): **Not yet available.** The Phi Silica API is available as a part of the [Windows App SDK](/windows/apps/windows-app-sdk/).
+- [**Phi Silica**](../apis/phi-silica.md): **Not yet available.** The Phi Silica APIs will ship in the [Windows App SDK](/windows/apps/windows-app-sdk/).
 Similar to OpenAI's GPT Large Language Model (LLM) that powers ChatGPT, Phi is a Small Language Model (SLM) developed by Microsoft Research to perform language-processing tasks on a local device.
-Phi Silica is specifically designed for Windows devices with a Neural Processing Unit (NPU), allowing text generation and conversation features to run in a highly performant hardware-accelerated way directly on the device.
+Phi Silica is specifically designed for Windows devices with a Neural Processing Unit (NPU), allowing text generation and conversation features to run in a high performance, hardware-accelerated way directly on the device.

-- [**Text Recognition with OCR**](../apis/text-recognition.md): **Not yet available.** The Text Recognition API (also referred to as Optical Character Recognition or OCR) is available as a part of the [Windows App SDK](/windows/apps/windows-app-sdk/).
-This API enables the recognition of text in an image and the conversion of different types of documents, such as scanned paper documents, PDF files or images captured by a digital camera, into editable and searchable data on a local device.
+- [**Text Recognition with OCR**](../apis/text-recognition.md): **Not yet available.** The Text Recognition APIs (also referred to as Optical Character Recognition or OCR) will ship in the [Windows App SDK](/windows/apps/windows-app-sdk/).
+These APIs enable the recognition of text in an image and the conversion of different types of documents (such as scanned paper documents, PDF files, or images captured by a digital camera) into editable and searchable data on a local device.

-- [**Imaging APIs**](../apis/imaging.md): **Not yet available.** Windows will support a collection of AI-enhanced Imaging APIs available as part of Windows App SDK.
+- [**Imaging APIs**](../apis/imaging.md): **Not yet available.** The AI-enhanced Imaging APIs will ship in the [Windows App SDK](/windows/apps/windows-app-sdk/).
 These APIs perform a variety of actions such as intelligently scaling images and identifying objects within images.

 - [**Studio Effects**](../studio-effects/index.md): **Available in Windows 11, version 22H2 or newer (Build 22623.885+), on Copilot+ PCs.** Windows devices with compatible Neural Processing Units (NPUs) integrate Studio Effects into the built-in device camera and microphone settings.
 Apply special effects that utilize AI, including: Background Blur, Eye Contact correction, Automatic Framing, Portrait Light correction, Creative Filters, or Voice Focus for filtering out background noise.

 - [**Recall**](../apis/recall.md): **Available for preview via Windows Insiders Program on Copilot+ PCs.** Recall enables users to quickly find things from their past activity, such as documents, images, websites and more.
-Developers can enrich the user’s Recall experience with their app by adding contextual information to the underlying vector database with the [User Activity API](/uwp/api/windows.applicationmodel.useractivities.useractivity.createsession).
+Developers can enrich the user's Recall experience with their app by adding contextual information to the underlying vector database with the [User Activity API](/uwp/api/windows.applicationmodel.useractivities.useractivity.createsession).
 This integration will help users pick up where they left off in your app, improving app engagement and user's seamless flow between Windows and your app.

-- **Live Caption Translations** help everyone on Windows, including those who are deaf or hard of hearing, better understand audio by viewing captions of spoken content, even when the audio content is in a language different from the system's preferred language.
+- **Live Caption Translations** help everyone on Windows, including those who are deaf or hard of hearing, better understand audio by viewing captions of spoken content (even when the audio content is in a language different from the system's preferred language).

 ## Integrate your own ML models